The complete guide to Siberian Huskies in apartments

 - Do I have shelving, tables, and other furniture resistant to bumps, chewing, and slobber?

 - Have I got the time and patience to clean up after my Husky if he or she makes a mistake? sheds hair? picks up objects and drops them all over the floor?

 - Can I isolate my Husky in a room if he or she is misbehaving, you have guests around or small children?

 - Does my apartment get hot?
 Huskies prefer a cooler and well-ventilated environment.

 Don’t kid yourself, raising a puppy in an apartment is a challenge at the best of times.
 Huskies have special needs that make the job even more challenging.

 Alternatively, you could get a miniature Siberian husky as well.
-Miniature huskies are a bit smaller, so therefore will require a bit less space and of course maintenance too.
+Miniature Huskies are a bit smaller, therefore it will require a bit less space and of course maintenance too.
 If you are interested to get one, you really should go and read this Miniature Siberian Husky info, to know more about a smaller sized variant of the standard Siberian Husky.